BOOK INFORMATION FROM AMERICAN PRINTING HOUSE FOR THE BLIND

 Daniel Kish | Jo Hook

 MORE ABOUT ORDERING THE BOOK

 ADDITIONAL FEATURES | INFORMATION ABOUT INTERNATIONAL ORDERS

 When you receive your book, you will find a link on the back cover to a free download of an epub file.
 This file will open in any epub reader, such as iBooks, or with the Google Chrome Extension.
 However, the first printings of the book do not have this link.
 If your copy of the book does not have this link, you may request the download link by contacting:

 Certainly feel free to contact us if you have any problems obtaining the link or with placing your order.
-You can find APH’s Index of available free Braille downloads at this link.
+You can find a free Braille download of the book at this link.

-Please note: When placing orders with the American Printing House for the Blind from outside the U.S., you cannot use their online shopping site.
+Please note: When placing orders with the American Printing House for the Blind from outside the U.S. and Canada, you cannot use their online shopping site.
 It may be necessary to call in your order during U.S. Eastern Standard Time, UTC-5.